davidwilemski/davidwilemski.com/content/blog/september-28th-2010.md

 ![image](http://oromis.davidwilemski.com/blog/wp-content/uploads/2010/09/wpid-IMG_20100928_141906.jpg)

-It\'s just another rainy day here in Ann Arbor.
+It's just another rainy day here in Ann Arbor.
 So that means we need to water the new landscaping.